dfelinto/blender-manual/manual/modeling/geometry_nodes/input/random_float.rst

    The random value will be greater than or equal to this value.

 Max
-   The random value will be less than or equal to this values.
+   The random value will be less than or equal to this value.

 Seed
    Change the random sequence.